babicb/babicb.github.io/teaching/peb19.md

 5) Huttegger 2013b

-Notes: Huttegger 2013b is a shorter (10 page article), though it is involved.
+Presentation notes: Huttegger 2013b is a shorter (10 page article), though it is involved.
 I will take into account the relative difficulty of your assigned material in grading your presentation.
 In other words: if you take Huttegger2013b for yourself, I will cut you some more slack, relative to if you are doing half of one of the other articles, where you expect your part to be more polished.